 Signs and symptoms of overdose include low blood pressure, dizziness, light-headedness, fast heartbeat, feeling anxious, cough, kidney problems, fast breathing and unconsciousness.
 Contact your doctor immediately if you think you have taken more enalapril tablets than you should.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of enalapril or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of enalapril or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.